codefresh-io/docs.codefresh.io/_docs/troubleshooting/common-issues/debugging-codefresh-builds-locally.md

 Clone your git repository and checkout the branch the build in Codefresh failed on.

-If your repository is already cloned locally, make sure to run `git pull` so your local cloned repository will be updated with the latest changes (make sure you’re checked out to the correct branch)
+If your repository is already cloned locally, make sure to run `git pull` so your local cloned repository will be updated with the latest changes (make sure you have checked out the correct branch first).

 ### Step 2 - Login to your Docker registry

-If the docker image that you use is a public one (such as node, python, maven, etc.) you can skip this step
+If the docker image that you use is a public one (such as node, python, maven, etc.) you can skip this step.

-If the docker image you use is a private one, you should log in to it from the command line.
+If the docker image you use is a private one, you should log in to the respective registry from the command line.

-For example if your image is in the Codefresh Docker registry, you can [create a Token]({{ site.baseurl }}/docs/docker-registries/codefresh-registry/#use-codefresh-registry-locally) from the Codefresh UI and use locally
+For example if your image is in the Codefresh Docker registry, you can [create a Token]({{ site.baseurl }}/docs/docker-registries/codefresh-registry/#use-codefresh-registry-locally) from the Codefresh UI and use it locally.

-Check the documentation of your own Docker registry (e.g. GRC, Quay.io, Bintray) on how to achieve this
+Check the documentation of your own Docker registry (e.g. GRC, Quay.io, Bintray) on how to achieve this.

+The docker login command should return with a success message.

 ### Step 3 - Mount your git project inside the container

-To mount your project inside the Docker container run the following command
+To mount your project inside the Docker container run the following command:

 ```
 docker run -it -v $(pwd):/codefresh/volume/<your_repo_name> <image_name_and_tag> /bin/bash